Contents

 All 3 client data sets are below if you would like to follow along.
 Canadian Financial Advisors, Planners, and Investment Managers are eligible to start a 14-day Free Trial of Snap Projections.

-Case 1: a client with no clear goal
+A client with no clear goal

 1. Client